ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Labeled LC-MSMS Workflow.md

 ##Upload Files

-Click on *Upload El-MAVEN Output* and *Upload Cohort FIle* to upload the intensity and metadata files respectively. y or from Polly.
+Click on *Upload El-MAVEN Output* and *Upload Cohort FIle* to upload the intensity and metadata files respectively.
 This is optional.
 The metadata is not used in the NA correction, however, if you wants to visualize plots, the sample-cohort mapping would be required.
 Click on *Run* to proceed.

 ![PollyTM Labeled LC-MS/MS Workflow ￼(Homescreen)](../../img/LabeledLC-MS2Workflow/LabeledLCMSMSHomescreen.png) <center>**Figure 6.** Upload interface</center>